 Understand that the GMAT exam is not a math test, a grammar test, or a reading test:

-Take a look at our guides to answering official GMAT practice questions by topic to prepare yourself for the GMAT exam!
+Take a look at our guides to answering official GMAT practice questions by topic to learn how to prepare yourself for the GMAT exam!

-As such, the goal is not to assess how well you know obscure english grammar rules or difficult math concepts, but rather how efficiently and creatively you apply core knowledge to solve different types of problems.
-It evaluates your critical reasoning as well as your analytical writing.
+As such, the goal is not to assess how well you know obscure content or difficult math concepts, but rather how efficiently and creatively you apply core knowledge to solve different types of problems.
+It evaluates your critical reasoning as well as your problem-solving skills.

 Instead of focusing on the right answer when looking for GMAT practice tests, learning the correct approach and how to train your thinking, is what will guide you to the right answer choice.